 One classic Ayurvedic remedy to promote good vision, especially in children, includes two grated carrots cooked in milk with one ground cardamom pod and five ground almonds, to be taken daily.7

-Exercise For Your Eyes
+Exercise To Help Your Eyes

 Exercise can help improve your overall health in many ways, from protecting your heart to improving your memory.
 So it’s no surprise that it can benefit your eyes, too.
+Here’s an eye exercise sequence you could try right away.

 A mere 15-minute walk three days a week can prevent glaucoma.